open-power/snap/hardware/doc/SNAP-Registers.md

 Address: 0x0000180 + i * 0x0000008
   63..0  RW: Cumulative counter counting the number of clock cycles while action i is active
              This counter increments with the 250MHz PSL clock.
+             It can be reset or preset to any value by the master.

   POR value: 0x00000000_00000000
 ```